tzhang-Vincent/MiniProject/README.md

 d.
 Store in system and assign either a favorable or unfavorable reaction to each picture depending on majority of reactions<br>
 5. Output list of most liked and least liked images with assigned locations
 <br>

+## How does the system work exactly?

+Our system can be mainly divided into three parts: Twitter API part, Google API part and the connection & UI part.

+### Twitter API
+In the folder "Twitter API", we have our tweets_pull_V2.py as our twitter tool to pull the tweets about specific destinations from twitter handles down to our local drive.
+Each txt file stored in the local drive corresponds to a specific tourists destination.